Akrofi-Christaller Institute of Theology, Mission, and Culture

 Committed to providing theological resources for the formation of leaders called to serve the global church, the Theological Book Network was started in 2002 as a response to the need of Majority World seminaries, universities and Bible colleges.
 The global church has experienced exponential growth, but its schools are under-resourced.
 They yearn to be able to offer high-quality academic materials to faculty and students.

-The Nagel Institute had the priviledge of working with the Theological Book Network staff for both our projects with the Society of Christian Philosophers.
-Science, Philosophy, and Belief, and Values and Virtues, programs dedicated to building a solid field of philosophical inquiry within China, distriubted 13,268 books for Chinese universities and scholars, created and completed named library projects in leading Chinese universities, and collected over 4,000 books contributed by SCP members.
+The Nagel Institute had the privilege of working with the Theological Book Network staff for both our projects with the Society of Christian Philosophers.
+Science, Philosophy, and Belief, and Values and Virtues were programs dedicated to building a solid field of philosophical inquiry within China.
+TBN distributed over 22,600 books to Chinese universities and scholars, of which more than 4,000 of the books were donated by SCP members.

 We look forward to partnering with TBN again for another book distribution program, a programmatic piece of Christianity and Social Change in Contemporary Africa.